DUYTRAN-642/SQL-Ecommerce-Interpret-Dataset/README.md

 There were 8 queries covered several points of view of this E-commerce website from general to details

 * 👉🏻 Query 01: calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)

+    * The goal was to summarize website activity (visits, pageviews, transactions) by month for Q1 2017.
+This required aggregating data from a time-partitioned dataset and formatting the output.

 ```sql
   SELECT
   distinct format_date('%Y%m',parse_date('%Y%m%d',date)) as month